What is Faculty Effort?

 SUBJECT: Effort Reporting Policy for Sponsored Agreements

 Faculty Effort Certifications (FECs) are semi-annual reports designed to track the effort of faculty who have been paid from and/or have cost share commitments to sponsored project effort.
-A faculty member receives an FEC if he or she is paid by the University of Washington and
+A faculty member receives an FEC if they are paid by the University of Washington and

 - Performs effort paid on federal and/or non-federal sponsored projects;